Scobey Schools: Academics

 Scobey Schools is the only K-12 school in Daniels County.
-As of 2013, 222 students were enrolled from K-12.
+For the 2021-2022 school year, 279 students were enrolled from K-12.
 Scobey Schools offers all core classes, such as English, history, mathematics, in addition to elective courses.
 Elective classes provided at the school include psychology, computer programming, Spanish, and various shop classes.
 In 2012, the school purchased each student an Apple iPad to use for an E-Textbook.

 Sports

-Scobey Schools is a Class C school and provides sports year round.
+Scobey Schools is a Class C school, which is a designation for determining competing schools, and provides sports year round.
 Fall athletics include volleyball and football.
 During the winter months all students have the option to play on the school's basketball teams.
 Scobey Schools offers high school, junior high, and elementary basketball programs.
 Spring season sports include golf or track and field, while junior-high students can only be in the track and field program.